Install uv

 uv python pin 3.11

-Use uvx (an alias for uv tool run) to execute Python command-line tools without polluting your global environment or project dependencies.
+uvx (an alias for uv tool run) runs Python command-line tools without adding them to your global environment or project dependencies.

 # Run a linter